 - Gigantic – greater than 4GB.

-So, if you want to find files that are greater than 1GB, just type
+So, if you want to find files larger than 1GB, just type

 size: huge in the search bar and press Enter.
-File Explorer filter the files and lists all the files that are greater than 1GB.
+File Explorer filters the files and lists all the files that are greater than 1GB.

-If the predefined size names are not helpful for you, you can directly enter the file size.
+If the predefined size filters are not helpful, you can directly type the file size.
+For instance, you can search for files bigger or small than a specific size.

-To filter files greater than the specified size:
+To filter files greater than the specified size, use the following syntax:

-To filter files less than the specified size:
+To filter files smaller than the specified size, use the following syntax:

-If you want to find a file of specific size then you can use the below filter.
+If you want to find files of a specific size, then you can use the below filter.
 Of course, replace 135MB with the file size of your choice.

 size: >1GB AND <2GB